illuminate3/bootawesome-depricated/README.md

 ### Link Icon

 The `linkIcon` method generates a link button with a url, title, Font Awesome icon and optional attributes and secure link.
 You do not need the Font Awesome "fa" prefix, just use the icon name and it's size.

 	Bootstrap::linkIcon('/', 'Link', 'flag fa-fw');

+### Link Icon Route

+The `linkIconRoute` method generates a link button with a url, title, Font Awesome icon and optional attributes and secure link.
+You do not need the Font Awesome "fa" prefix, just use the icon name and it's size.

+	Bootstrap::linkIcon('/', 'Link', 'flag fa-fw');